Lenders have to offer you help if your household finances have problems because of Coronavirus.

 This includes guarantor loans and logbook loans but NOT payday loans, see below for those.

-Lenders must offer a temporary payment freeze for up to three months.
+Lenders must offer a temporary payment break for up to three months.
 Interest will still be added during this time, it isn’t frozen.
+You can get a second three month break at the end of the first if you need it.

 If you have a guarantor loan, your guarantor will NOT be asked to pay if you have a payment break.